 Leaf-celery (Apium graveolens dulce). |

-Chinese celery or oriental variety features thin, hollow, succulent stalks.
-Its leaves and stalks carry more intense flavor than the continental variety.
+Chinese celery or the oriental variety features thin, hollow, succulent stalks.
+Its leaves and stalks carry a more intense flavor than the continental variety.

-Celery seeds, used as a spice, are similar in appearance to cumin seeds.
-They feature dark-brown color, oblong shape with thin vertical ridges; and flavor that is strongly aromatic.
+Celery seeds, used as a spice, resemble cumin seeds seeds in appearance.
+They feature a dark-brown color, an oblong shape with thin vertical ridges, and a strongly aromatic flavor.

-Celery is one of the very low-calorie herbaceous plants.
-Its leaves carry only 16 calories per 100 g weight and contain lots of non-soluble fiber (roughage) which when combined with other weight loss regimens may help reduce body weight, and blood cholesterol levels.
+Celery is among the very low-calorie herbaceous plants, with its leaves carrying only 16 calories per 100 g weight and containing lots of non-soluble fiber (roughage), which, when combined with other weight loss regimens, may help reduce body weight and blood cholesterol levels.

-Its leaves are a rich source of flavonoid antioxidants such as zeaxanthin, lutein, and β -carotene, which have been antioxidant, cancer protective and immune-boosting functions.
-For the same reason, celery has been acknowledged as a functional food.
+Its leaves are a rich source of flavonoid antioxidants such as zeaxanthin, lutein, and ß-carotene, which have antioxidant, cancer-protective, and immune-boosting functions.
+For this reason, celery has been acknowledged as a functional food.

-Its leaves are a good source of vitamin-A. 100 g fresh celery comprises of 449 IU or 15% of daily required levels of this vitamin.
-Vitamin-A and beta-carotene are natural flavonoid antioxidants.
-Vitamin A is also required for maintaining healthy mucosa and skin, and for night vision.
+Its leaves are also a good source of vitamin-A. 100 g of fresh celery comprises 449 IU or 15% of the daily required levels of this vitamin.
+Vitamin A and beta-carotene are natural flavonoid antioxidants.
+Vitamin A is also required for maintaining healthy mucosa and skin and for night vision.
 Consumption of natural foods rich in flavonoids helps the body to protect from lung and oral cavity cancers.

-The herb is also rich in many vital vitamins, including folic acid (provides 9% of RDA), riboflavin, niacin and vitamin-C, which are essential for optimum metabolism.
+The herb is also rich in many vital vitamins, including folic acid (providing 9% of RDA), riboflavin, niacin, and vitamin C, which are essential for optimum metabolism.

-Fresh celery is an excellent source of vitamin-K, provides about 25% of DRI.
-Vitamin-K helps increase bone mass by promoting osteoblastic activity in the bones.
+Fresh celery is an excellent source of vitamin-K, providing about 25% of DRI.
+Vitamin K helps increase bone mass by promoting osteoblastic activity in the bones.
 It also has an established role in Alzheimer's disease patients by limiting neuronal damage in the brain.

 Its leaves and seeds contain many essential volatile oils that include terpenes, mostly limonene (75 to 80%), and the sesquiterpenes like ß-selinene (10%) and humulene; however, its unique fragrance is due to chemical compounds known as phthalides (butylphthalide and its dihydro derivate sedanenolide) in them.

-The essential oil obtained from extraction of celery plant has been employed as a soothing remedy for nervousness, osteoarthritis, and gouty arthritis conditions.
-Besides, its seeds and root have diuretic (removes excess water from the body through urine), galactagogue (help breast milk secretion), stimulant, and tonic properties.
+The essential oil obtained from the extraction of the celery plant has been employed as a soothing remedy for nervousness, osteoarthritis, and gouty arthritis conditions.
+Besides, its seeds and root have diuretic (removes excess water from the body through urine), galactagogue (helps breast milk secretion), stimulant, and tonic properties.

 Principle | Nutrient Value | Percent of RDA |